 Now, what have we got out of this jumble of styles?
 With a 7 track record of roughly over 30 minutes of sound and just barely over the threshold for an EP, Demise of the Crown better be good.
 And generally the dish does not disappoint, but it is not all straight A’s neither.

 At the start we have We are Invincible and it is at the front of the album for a reason.
 Raiding our ears with a style reminiscent of Van Halen (no kidding), it really gets the record going.
 Then some thrashy beginnings in Human Denial will for sure whet your appetite for more.
 This one is not bad at all – a refreshing track with some screams that could please Dani Filth and one of my favorites.

 Okay, ready for some Maiden-isms in the lyrics delivery department?
-Open the curtains and in comes Save Me.
+Open the curtains, and in comes Save Me.
 The screams in this one really seem to step out of Eddie’s Best of former times.
 But then it is a bit difficult to decide if Dani Filth had some influence on that one too.
-By and large a very varied track, alternating screaming bouts with melodic passages and some serious riffing and soloing.
-Good one.
+By and large, a very varied track, alternating screaming bouts with melodic passages and some serious riffing and soloing.